Skip to main content

 }

 The query we did, filtered the UTXOs by address.
 Note that this is only one of the multiple filters one can use to create the query.
 Furthermore, one can create a query with a combination of multiple of these filters.
-To know all possible filters available, see Hathor headless wallet API reference: send an advanced transfer.
+To know all possible filters available, see Hathor headless wallet API reference: send a custom transfer.

 Tasks completed

 At this point, you completed your first transfer using Hathor headless wallet.
-With these four tasks, you have an example of the usage of basic transfers and three examples of the usage of advanced transfers.
+With these four tasks, you have an example of the usage of simple transfers and three examples of the usage of custom transfers.

 Key takeaways

-However, although this tutorial has covered the most common usages of the basic and advanced transfers, we did not exhaust what is possible to do with the presented API operations nor explored all its possible parameters.
-For a comprehensive view of these API operations, see Hathor headless wallet API: send a basic transfer and Hathor headless wallet API: send an advanced transfer.
+However, although this tutorial has covered the most common usages of the simple and custom transfers, we did not exhaust what is possible to do with the presented API operations nor explored all its possible parameters.
+For a comprehensive view of these API operations, see Hathor headless wallet API: send a simple transfer and Hathor headless wallet API: send a custom transfer.

 What's next?

-Hathor headless wallet API reference: to consult while implementing transfers into your use case.
+Hathor headless wallet HTTP API reference: to consult while implementing transfers into your use case.